RustPython/RustPython/architecture/architecture.md

 ### Lib

-Python side of the standard libary, copied over (with care) from CPython sourcecode.
+Python side of the standard library, copied over (with care) from CPython sourcecode.

 #### Lib/test